usbarmory/tamago/README.md

 ============

-TamaGo is a framework that enables compilation and execution of unencumbered Go applications on bare metal AMD64/ARM/RISC-V processors.
+TamaGo is a framework that enables compilation and execution of unencumbered Go applications on bare metal processors (amd64, arm, arm64, riscv64).

 The projects spawns from the desire of reducing the attack surface of embedded systems firmware by removing any runtime dependency on C code and Operating